pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Recursively apply the algorithm described in this section, after checking that the maximum loop count described in {{too-much-work}} has not been reached.

 1. If none of the above applies, SLIST is not modified by this particular record.
-A record with a zero-length DelegInfos field has no effect on the SLIST processing for resolvers.

 A DELEG-aware resolver MAY implement lazy filling of SLIST, such as by deferring processing remaining records if SLIST already has what the resolver considers a sufficiently large pool of addresses to contact.